-Construction - expenditure in this category includes the Design-Build (DB) contractors, California State Route 99 Relocation project being undertaken by Caltrans (through a contractor), Project and Construction Management (PCM) contracts costs, and Caltrain's electrification of the Peninsula Corridor.
-Tasks under the construction category include final design, construction administration, utility relocation, site clearing and civil works construction.12
+Construction - expenditure in this category includes the Design-Build (DB) contractors, California State Route 99 Relocation project being undertaken by Caltrans (through a contractor), portions of Project and Construction Management (PCM) contracts costs, Los Angeles Union Station funding, and Caltrain's electrification of the Peninsula Corridor.
+Tasks under the construction category include final design, construction administration, utility relocation, site clearing and civil works construction.10

-Planning/Environmental - expenditure in this category includes Regional Consultant (RC), Environmental and Engineering (E&E), and.
-Tasks under the planning/environmental category cover the preparation of project site-specific Environmental Impact Report/Environmental Impact Statement (EIR/EIS) documents and preliminary engineering for all the project sections.13 Although other parts of the organization also perform duties related to the planning and environmental clearance processes, this simplification of the variety of services provided is appropriate for the purposes of this type of economic analysis.
+Planning/Environmental - expenditure in this category includes Regional Consultant (RC) and Environmental and Engineering (E&E) costs.
+Tasks under the planning/environmental category cover the preparation of project site-specific Environmental Impact Report/Environmental Impact Statement (EIR/EIS) documents and preliminary engineering for all the project sections.
+Although other parts of the organization also perform duties related to the planning and environmental clearance processes, this simplification of the variety of services provided is appropriate for the purposes of this type of economic analysis.